nelsonroque/contextlab_reproduciblescience_workshops/README.md

   2. Install RStudio
     - [Download RStudio](https://www.rstudio.com/products/rstudio/download/)
   3. Install packages for various analyses

     ```
     install.packages(c('tidyverse', 'devtools', 'readr', 'tidytext', 'textdata',
     'topicmodels', 'wordcloud', 'ggwordcloud'))
     ```

-## Workshop Schedule
+## Learning Objectives

-  - Intro to Reproducible Science: July 6, 8, 11th, 2022; 11am to 2pm
-    - ***Submit Questions***:
-    - ***Location***: In person at UCF; in PSY301Q
-    - ***Format***: Live, with recordings available for later viewing.
-    - ***Objectives***
   - Describe various tools and techniques supportive of open and reproducible science.
   - List and describe the FAIR Principles (https://www.go-fair.org/fair-principles)
   - Develop a code-only pipeline to allow reproducibility of data prep and analyses.
   - Develop a long-term learning plan for practicing reproducible science tools and techniques.

+## Submit your questions

+Do you have any questions about the workshop or related content?
+[Submit your questions here](https://forms.office.com/r/WDdz0yTTKa)

+## Workshop Schedule

+  - Intro to Reproducible Science: July 6, 8, 11th, 2022; 11am to 2pm
     - ***Day 1***
       - What is Reproducible Science?
       - Reproducible & FAIR Data Workflows